10 Essential Anki Add-ons for All Medical Students

 However, if you feel it is too expensive, then stick to the pop-up dictionary add-on.

 This add-on allows you to save what you have written in the field boxes (e.g. “front” and “back” field) when adding a card.

-If you find yourself making a lot of flashcards, then this is the add-on for you.
+If you find yourself making many flashcards, this is the add-on for you.

-This add-on is extremely simple but can save you dozens of hours if used properly.
+This add-on is extremely simple but can save you dozens of hours if appropriately used.

-Even if you are planning on using pre-made decks for the majority of your medical school journey, you will likely find yourself adding the odd card here and there.
+Even if you plan on using pre-made decks for most of your medical school journey, you will likely find yourself adding the odd card here and there.
 Therefore, I would still get this add-on if I were you.

 7 – More Overview Stats